satoshi-block/descodeuses/README.md

 ## Exercise III

-A/ Submit the folder containing your dockerfile to GitHub repository : https://github.com/rovland/descodeuses.git
+A/ Submit the folder containing your dockerfile to a specific branch on GitHub repository : https://github.com/rovland/descodeuses.git
 - Tips : Use GitHub Desktop application for windows or directly use git command line such as : git add ., git commit -m, git push

 ## Exercise IV